-Acid reflux is one of the top health-related internet search queries, a very common symptom of burning pain felt internally around the lower chest area, caused by stomach acid flowing back up into the food pipe.
+Acid reflux is a very common condition.
+It is characterized by a burning pain felt internally around the lower chest area, caused by stomach acid flowing back up into the food pipe.

-Gastroesophageal reflux disease (GERD, or GORD for gastro-oesophageal reflux disease) is acid reflux more than twice a week.
+Gastroesophageal reflux disease (GERD) is diagnosed when acid reflux occurs more than twice a week.

-Use this page to learn what causes acid reflux and gastroesophageal reflux disease.
-Also get an overview of symptoms, and how the condition is diagnosed.
-We outline the treatment options available for the management of the condition, and how lifestyle measures may have preventive benefit.
+This page explains what causes acid reflux and gastroesophageal reflux disease.
+We also cover symptoms, how the condition is diagnosed, treatment options available for the management of the condition, and how lifestyle measures can help.

 Contents of this article: